DIY-Recording-Equipment/diyre-libdoc/15ips-mkiii.md

 ---

-{% lightbox '/assets/res_cal.png', 'md' %}
+{% resCalc %}

 ### Sort Resistors {.step}

 Resistor values are identified by colored bands on the body of the resistor.
 To sort resistors, use our <a href="https://www.diyrecordingequipment.com/pages/resistor-color-code-calculator" target="_blank">Resistor Color Code Calculator</a> or test them with a multi-meter set to read resistance.

-(Pro tip: to measure resistors quickly you can remove the probes from your multi-meter and place the leads of the resistor directly in the probe sockets.)
+{% alert, 'To measure resistors quickly you can remove the probes from your multi-meter and place the leads of the resistor directly in the probe sockets.', 'success', 'Pro Tip' %}

 {% stepResistors '2.2', kit_sku %}